Over 350+ 5-Star Google Reviews

 • If you have children from another relationship: Your spouse keeps their half of the community property.
 Your half passes to your children -- not to your spouse.

 That second scenario is where things get complicated, especially for blended families.
 Your surviving spouse could end up co-owning the family home with your children from a prior relationship.
+We walk through a real McKinney example of exactly how this unfolds in Probate Without a Will in Texas: Who Inherits.

 Separate Property: Even More Complicated